florent-blanvillain/grails-ember-templates-precompiler/README.md

 # Handlebars.js Resources plug-in for Grails

-This plug-in supports using [Handlebars.js](http://handlebarsjs.com/) templates with the Grails [Resources Plugin](http://www.grails.org/plugin/resources).
+This plug-in supports using Handlebars.js templates with the Grails Resources Plugin.
+This plugin includes a resource mapper that will precompile the template files into JavaScript and make it available for other resource processing, including minification and bundling.
-This plugin includes a resource mapper that will [precompile](http://handlebarsjs.com/precompilation.html) the template files into JavaScript and make it available for other resource processing, including minification and bundling.
-The Handlebars.js resource files are also included.
+It's a simple fork from Matt Sheehan grails-handlebars-resources plugin.

 ## Installation

-    grails install-plugin handlebars-resources
+    grails install-plugin ember-handlebars-resources

 ## Usage

 ### Declaring Resources

     application {
-        dependsOn 'handlebars_runtime'
+        dependsOn 'your-emberjs-and-handlebars-resource-module'
         resource url: 'templates/person.handlebars', attrs: [type: 'js'], bundle:'bundle_application' resource url: 'templates/error.handlebars', attrs: [type: 'js'], bundle:'bundle_application' resource url:'js/application.js'